Cyclone Dumazile: Réunion

 A cyclone pre-warning was issued for the island of Réunion on 4 March.
-The cyclone pre-warning ended at 6:00p.m.
-Réunion Time (14:00UTC) on 5 March, as Dumazile veered away from the island.
+The cyclone pre-warning ended at 6:00 p.m.
+Réunion Time (14:00 UTC) on 5 March, as Dumazile veered away from the island.
 Schools and businesses remained closed through 6 March.
 All schools reopened on 7 March, with the exception of several in Saint-Paul and Saint-Leu, where roadways were still blocked.
 Torrential rainfall affected the island, a 24-hour total of 990 mm occurring at Grand Îlet.
 The Volcanic Highway, La Plaine-des-Palmistes, and Cilaos all experienced significant rainfall during the same period.
 Severe damage was inflicted to the road system on Réunion.
 Roads across the island experienced landslides, flooding, and downed trees.
 East and westbound traffic traveling across the island was restricted to the Plaines highway, due to other roads flooding.

 The coastal and mountain highways were closed immediately following the storm.
 A section of the mountain road was covered in debris after a landslide occurred and strong waves submerged four lanes of the coastal highway with seawater.
 Approximately 150 mm of rain fell on a cliff overlooking the coastal road, prompting an inspection before the road was able to reopen.
 A large lake developed on the Plaine des Cafres, due to heavy rainfall.
 Several bridges were either swept away or submerged by floodwaters, and several roads were flooded across Cilaos and Salazie.
 The ReNovRisk project utilized three seismic stations in the Salazie Basin to measure microseismic data and determine the level of sediment transport down a river.
 Landslides occurred in two neighborhoods of Brittany, and a wall collapsed in the mountainous region.
 A landslide in the Piton Cailloux District, Sainte-Marie, isolated around 10 families.